Battle of Mametz Wood 5th – 12th July 1916.

 The Battle of Mametz Wood consisted of two separate assaults, the first carried out by the 115th Brigade on the morning of the 7th July 1916 which proved to be a costly failure and a second assault on the 10th/11th July by the 113th and 114th Brigades with the 115th Brigade in reserve which ultimately took the wood.

-The line of the assault on the morning of the 7th July is indicated by the bold red arrow on the map above and again in the photograph below.
+The line of the assault on the morning of the 7th July is indicated by the bold red arrow on the map, two above, and again in the photograph below.

 This photograph is reproduced here with the kind permission of the WW1 historian Trevor Tasker.
 The red arrow marks the line of assault by the 10th S.W.B. and the 16th Welsh on the 7th July 1916.